 Types of bad bot activity

 Online accounts contain a lot of valuable data, both personal and financial, and some accounts also contain loyalty points.
 A 2020 report from Akamai into credential stuffing found that of the 100 billion attempted attacks during 2018-2020, 63 billion targeted the retail, travel, and hospitality sectors.
 These attacks targeted accounts for their rich data sources and loyalty points.
 Imperva’s report concurs with Akamai’s findings.
-The researchers at Imperva identified that one-third of all login attempts, analyzed in the last few months of 2020, were from malicious bots.
+The researchers at Imperva identified that one-third of all login attempts, analyzed in the last few months of 2020, were from malicious robots.
 The main targets of these attacks included travel, entertainment, and financial services.

 Exploiting the Covid-19 pandemic

 The phenomenon of ‘scalpers’ took off during the pandemic according to the Imperva researchers.
 Scalping is a strategy used to buy up a product that is in high demand to then resell at a higher price to make a quick profit.
 During the pandemic, commodities were stockpiled, and gaming hardware was hoarded to scalp later.
 Bad bots were used to automate scalping.
 These bots, previously used by ticket touts, were used during the pandemic to check product inventory and hoard as certain tipping points were reached.
 Pandemic-related slowdowns in supply chains were one of the reasons why bad bot developers switched their model from tickets and events to commodities.
-Imperva noticed that in the initial stage of the pandemic, bad bots were used to hoard items such as Personal Protective Equipment (PPE) making these items very difficult to find in store.
+Imperva noticed that in the initial stage of the pandemic, bad robots were used to hoard items such as Personal Protective Equipment (PPE) making these items very difficult to find in store.

 Bad bots have also been found to be spreading misinformation about the pandemic.
 Social media bots being used to spread fake news about 5G and coronavirus, for example.